Thinking about leaving school?

 - get pre-trade training and NCEA Level 2 through the Youth Guarantee programme

-- get work experience through Gateway or Work Inspiration.
+- get work experience through programmes such as Gateway.

 Try a different type of school